OpenDSA/OpenDSA/RST/en/Glossary.rst

       in the tree.
       An example would be a :term:`range query` in a :term:`BST`.

+   halt state
+      In a :term:`finite automata`, a designated :term:`state` which causes the machine to immediately halt when it is entered.

+   halted configuration
+      A halted configuration occurs in a :term:`Turing machine` when the machine transitions into the :term:`halt state`.

    halting problem
       The halting problem is to answer this question:
       Given a computer program :math:`P` and an